-Site Allocation Area: 8.598 ha [net developable area 3.932 ha; green infrastructure 4.666 ha
+Site Allocation Area: 8.598 ha [net developable area 4.484 ha; green infrastructure 4.114 ha

-Number of Dwellings Generated: 126 dwellings [3.932 ha x 32 dwellings per ha].
+Number of Dwellings Generated: 143 dwellings [4.484 ha x 32 dwellings per ha].

 - A Flood Risk Assessment is required, as a fluvial and/or surface water hazard has been identified within part of the site area.
-Proposals for development on this site should incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible; - The site is a greenfield site in a prominent position on the edge of Skipton, in relatively close proximity to the Yorkshire Dales National Park boundary.
-Development proposals for this site should incorporate biodiversity and landscape mitigation(s) including approximately 4.666ha of green infrastructure in the north, south and east of the site, which shall include the protection of the existing area of wood land in the south west of the site. - Development proposals should seek to maximise opportunities for links to be made to existing green infrastructure networks to the north, south and west of the site.
-The creation of a green corridor in the north of the site would continue the existing pattern of residential development on Green Acres where the dwellings are set back from Harrogate Road.
+Proposals for development on this site will incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible. - The site is a greenfield site in a prominent position on the edge of Skipton, in relatively close proximity to the Yorkshire Dales National Park.
+Development proposals for this site will incorporate landscape mitigation(s) including approximately 4.144ha of green infrastructure in the north, south and east of the site, which shall include the protection of the existing area of woodland in the south west of the site. - Development proposals will seek to maximise opportunities for links to be made to existing green infrastructure and PROW networks to the north, south and west of the site.
+The creation of a green corridor in the north of the site will continue the existing pattern of residential development on Green Acres where the dwellings are set back from Harrogate Road. - Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance.

-- Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance; - The site is a greenfield site in a prominent position on the edge of Skipton.
-Development proposals should be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution. - Access to the site is to be gained from Harrogate Road (A6131) with an opportunity for pedestrian access to be provided onto the site from Greenacres to the west. - Development proposals on this site must accord with all relevant policies of the local plan.
+- The site is a greenfield site in a prominent position on the edge of Skipton.
+Development proposals will be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution. - Access to the site is to be gained from Harrogate Road (A6131) with an opportunity for pedestrian access to be provided onto the site from Greenacres to the west. - A Landscape Visual Impact Assessment (LVIA) is required to assess the likely effects of change on the landscape as a result of the development, specifically on views into and out of the Yorkshire Dales National Park.
+The LVIA will help locate and design the development so that negative landscape effects are avoided, appropriately reduced or offset. - There is a requirement for a Biodiversity Appraisal to assess the existing ecological conditions on the site.
+This is to be accompanied by a standardised Biodiversity Mitigation Plan (BMP) which must cover matters of both habitat and protected species, with the aim that negative effects on biodiversity are avoided or suitably offset, and enhancement effects are implemented. - Development proposals for this site must accord with local plan policies H2, INF3 and INF6 (which set out requirements for contributions towards affordable housing, education provision and sport, open space and recreation facilities) and all other relevant local plan policies.